onqtam/headjack/docs/why/FAQ.md

 ## Why a book?
 Why didn't you simply implement it?

-> "Art is the most effective mode of communications that exists." - [John Dewey](https://www.goodreads.com/quotes/152979-art-is-the-most-effective-mode-of-communications-that-exists)

 put the response to Joscha here

 > "With great power comes great responsibility." - [Uncle Ben](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility)